OmarMongy/Clock/README.md

 ## Description:

-This repository contains the Verilog hardware description language implementation of a 12-hour clock module.
+This repository contains the Verilog HDL implementation of a 12-hour clock module.
 The module generates outputs for hours, minutes, seconds, and the period indicator (AM or PM) based on the provided clock signal.
 The clock operates in a 12-hour format and updates the time with each clock cycle.

 <div style="display: flex; justify-content: center; align-items: center; height: 100vh;">
   <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcR6a4flyvyYd9xBwwuWrP0E4Z28nD5q_jZc_AB40-LxafHuzt5wPfDbdkAzJ_h9yaS7iTs&usqp=CAU" alt="Digial Clock">